What is Subscribe to Open (S2O)?

 EDP Sciences and the partner journals participating in the S2O program are committed to financial transparency.
 Every year, EDP Sciences and SMAI have released a comprehensive Transparency Report to make a broad range of financial information publicly available.

 Astronomy & Astrophysics released its first Transparency Report in 2022.

 What is the difference between gated access, free access, and open access?

 For journals/content in gated access, articles are only available to subscribers of the journal or to those who pay per view.

-From the introduction of the S2O programme, new articles published in participating journals will be published in open access.
 Open access is more than free access.
 Knowledge is open if anyone is free to access, use, modify, and share it.
-The author of an open access article holds copyright on it instead of transferring copyright to the publisher.
+The author of an open access article holds the copyright on it instead of transferring the copyright to the publisher.
 A Creative Commons license is a way to give permission for others to share and adapt the content in advance.
 EDP Sciences uses the Creative Commons CC-BY 4.0 for its open access content.

-I represent an institution whose members use and value the content of journal(s) published in EDP Sciences’ Subscribe to Open programme.
+I represent an institution whose members use and value the content of journal(s) published in EDP Sciences’ S2O programme.
 How can I join the programme?

-Which journals participate in the Subscribe to Open programme of EDP Sciences?
+Information about the mathematics Subscribe to Open programme